krakjoe/tombs/README.md

 All memory is shared among forks and threads, and Tombs uses atomics, for maximum glory.

-*Note: If mapping succeeds, the socket is opened.
-If opening the socket fails, Tombs is shutdown immediately but execution is allowed to continue.*
+Should mapping fail, because there isn't enough memory for example, Tombs will not stop the process from starting up but will only output a warning.
+Should mapping succeed, the configured socket will be opened.
+Should opening the socket fail, Tombs will be shutdown immediately but allow the process to continue.

 ### Markers